julianlam/feps/fep/07d7/fep-07d7.md

 When creating hyperlinks to ActivityPub resources, individuals and applications SHOULD include a link using the custom `web+activitypub:` scheme.
 This scheme can be handled by web-based or native handlers registered with browsers by end-users.
 Because there's no guarantee that a given browser will have any registered handler for this scheme, these links SHOULD NOT be used in place of a link that refers to the resource by ID or an alternative HTML representation of it.
 Links using the `web+activitypub:` scheme SHOULD be used as an addition to those more canonical links.

 The address provided using the `web+activitypub:` scheme SHOULD be the same as the referenced ActivityPub object's ID.
 The address MAY instead be for an alternative human-readable address, or for an HTML representation of the object, as normal for the origin server.
+Applications using or generating these links should be aware that not all clients will be able to dereference those alternative or human readable addresses.
+The most interoperable choice is to use the object's canonical ActivityPub ID.

+The linked address MUST replace the scheme used with `web+activitypub:`.
+That means the link MUST NOT simply prepend `web+activitypub:` onto a preexisting `https:` or other scheme, as this would violate the generic URI syntax specified by [RFC-3986][RFC-3986]

 #### 2.1 Intents